 - Autism Centers of Excellence (ACE) Program

-This trans-NIH initiative supports large-scale multidisciplinary studies on autism spectrum disorders (ASDs), with the goal of determining the disorders' causes and potential treatments.
+This NIH-wide initiative supports large-scale multidisciplinary studies on autism spectrum disorders (ASDs), with the goal of determining the disorders' causes and potential treatments.

 - Birth Defects Initiative